zammad/zammad-user-documentation/basics/service-ticket/settings/state.rst

 .. _new-vs-open:

-What's the difference between “new” and “open”?
+What's the Difference Between “New” and “Open”?
 -----------------------------------------------

 States do more than just indicate progress: Zammad has a fine-grained time